 At Generations Dental in Grande Prairie we provide urgent care for emergency dental situations.
-Please call our emergency dentist at (587) 803‑4406 if you are experiencing an emergency right now.
+Please call our emergency dentist at (587) 803-4406 if you are experiencing an issue right now.

 In our practice, we consider a dental emergency any situation where you are experiencing discomfort or pain, and reserve time in our daily schedule for these scenarios.
 Call us today and we will try to fit you in!